“Breaks are as vital to musicians as they are to athletes.”

 As a general rule, medical authorities advise us to rest about 10 minutes of each hour, although high-intensity singing or playing calls for more rest time.

-On average, during solo practice, we might pause for 5 minutes after playing or singing for 25 or mix in more frequent short breathers.
-In non-strenuous ensemble rehearsals, we could work for 50 minutes before taking a 10-minute timeout.
+On average, during solo practice, we might pause for 5 minutes after playing or singing for 25 minutes, or mix in more frequent short breathers.
+In non-strenuous ensemble rehearsals, though, we could work for 50 minutes before taking a 10-minute timeout.

 That said, if we become fatigued or feel physical discomfort during practice, we should stop and rest for a more prolonged period.
 If symptoms of pain or discomfort persist, we should seek the aid of a healthcare professional (see Heeding the Signs of Injury).